brotatotes/bht-automation/bht gen 1/Matthew/Chapter 14/Matthew 14 28 bht.md

 # Matthew 14:28 Commentary Help Text

 ## BHT:
-In this particular Bible verse, we are presented with a unique and notable narrative concerning Peter's interaction with Jesus.
-The passage showcases Peter's impulsive character and his desire to have a closer connection with Jesus.
-It demonstrates the power of faith, as Peter successfully walks on water when his focus remains on Jesus, but begins to sink when doubt creeps in.
-This account reveals the willingness of Jesus to empower His disciples and the importance of fully trusting in Him, even in the face of danger and uncertainty.
+In this remarkable narrative, Matthew sheds light on Peter's bold faith and impulsive character.
+Peter's request to walk on water displays his unwavering trust in Jesus, acknowledging that only through the Lord's invitation and authority can he accomplish the impossible.
+However, as John Calvin explains, Peter's hasty wish combined with his small and weak faith resulted in a valuable lesson for believers to approach God's will with caution.
+Despite the risks, Peter's willingness to come to Jesus amidst storms and tempests exemplifies his great love and affection for Christ, a poignant demonstration of the power of faith over earthly limitations.

 ## Choicest Commentary Quotes:
 ### Henry Alford:
 1. "This narrative respecting Peter is peculiar to Matthew."
 2. "It contains one of the most pointed and striking revelations which we have of the nature and analogy of faith."
-3. "A notable example of the power of the higher spiritual state of man over the inferior laws of matter."
+3. "A notable example of the power of the higher spiritual state of man over the inferior laws of matter, so often brought forward by our Lord."

 ### Jamieson Fausset Brown:
-1. "Peter's request to walk on water was not simply a desire to perform a miraculous feat, but rather a demonstration of his faith in Jesus.
-He wanted to be where Jesus was, even if it meant stepping out of his comfort zone and facing the unknown."
+1. "Peter's request to walk on water is a bold expression of his faith and trust in Jesus.
+It shows his willingness to step out of his comfort zone and fully rely on the power and presence of the Lord."

-2. "Jesus' response to Peter's request shows his willingness to empower and enable his disciples to do the impossible.
-He invites Peter to come, knowing that it is through this experience that Peter will learn to trust in him more deeply."
+2. "By asking Jesus to bid him come, Peter acknowledges that it is only through the invitation and authority of Christ that he can accomplish the impossible.
+It is a reminder that our actions and abilities are dependent on our connection to Jesus."

-3. "Peter's initial success in walking on water is a testament to the power of faith.
-As long as he kept his eyes fixed on Jesus, he was able to defy the laws of nature.
-However, when he allowed fear and doubt to creep in, he began to sink."
+3. "This passage highlights the importance of keeping our eyes fixed on Jesus.
+As long as Peter focused on Jesus, he was able to walk on water.
+But when he allowed fear and doubt to enter his mind, he began to sink.
+It serves as a reminder to us to keep our gaze on Jesus, even in the midst of life's storms."

+### John Calvin:
+1. "While his faith is so small and weak, a wish not well considered bursts into a flame."
+2. "Let believers, therefore, instructed by his example, beware of excessive haste."
+3. "In many cases God promotes our interests better by refusing our requests; but at times he yields to us, that by experience we may be the more fully convinced of our own folly."

 ### Philip Schaff:
-1. "The silence of the other Evangelists is remarkable, but casts no doubt upon the truthfulness of Matthew's account."
+1. "The silence of the other Evangelists is remarkable, but casts no doubt upon the truthfulness of Matthew’s account."
-2. "The occurrence is strikingly in accordance with Peter's impulsive character, 'almost a rehearsal' of the subsequent denial."
+2. "The occurrence is strikingly in accordance with Peter’s impulsive character, ‘almost a rehearsal’ of the subsequent denial."
-3. "Peter's fault lay in the words: bid me, etc., which betray a desire to outdare the other disciples."
+3. "Peter’s fault lay in the words: bid me, etc., which betray a desire to outdare the other disciples."

 ### Archibald T Robertson:
 1. "The impulsiveness of Peter appears as usual."
 2. "Matthew alone gives this Peter episode."
 3. "Upon the waters."

 ### John Gill: